 Section 7 requires all Federal agencies to consult with the Service for all actions they authorize, fund, or carry out; Section 9 prohibits take of listed species and provides penalties for violations; and Section 10 allows the Service to issue permits for incidental take of listed species for scientific purposes, or through the development of habitat conservation plans (HCP's) by non-Federal entities.

-The Charleston Field Office is actively involved in Section 7 consultations and Section 4 listing and recovery activities.
+The South Carolina Field Office is actively involved in Section 7 consultations and Section 4 listing and recovery activities.
 South Carolina currently or historically has provided habitat for over 42 species of threatened or endangered plants or animals.
 For more information regarding Section 7 consultations and Section 4 listing and recovery information please visit our Habitat Conservation page.

 Endangered, Threatened, and At-Risk Speices | County Listings